WRF 2014 Major Release

 code to a member of the Developers' Committee and

-on preparing and testing their code prior to submission.
+on preparing and testing their code for submission.

-The approximate timeline for the V3.5 release was as follows.
+The timeline for the release is as follows.

 "RC" refers to the Release Committee; "DC" refers to the Developers' Committee.